 Protect Your Bicycle and Other Outdoor Equipment

 You should cover any equipment that you can’t bring into your home.
 Many people in Japan will have either a bicycle or motorcycle.
-You can buy a protective covering that will fit over your bike, and help keep it safe from the weather.
+You can buy a protective covering that will fit over your bike (Amazon affiliate link), and help keep it safe from the weather.

 Before covering your bike, move it to a place where it is unlikely to fall over, or get hit by other debris.
 Some places have designated parking areas for bikes that will lock the wheels in place and prevent them from falling over.